 - 1.1 This document forms the Neighbourhood Plan for the Parish of Bletsoe (BNP) and sets out the neighbourhood development plan for the parish over the period 2017 to 2035.
 For simplicity throughout this document the BNP may sometimes be referred to as "the Plan". - 1.2 The Plan has been prepared by Bletsoe Parish Council and the community under the guidance of the Bletsoe Neighbourhood Plan Steering Group (BNPSG) in accordance with the Town & Country Planning Act 1990, the Planning & Compulsory Purchase Act 2004, the Localism Act 2011 and the Neighbourhood Planning Regulations 2015 (as amended). - 1.3 Bedford Borough Council (BBC), as the Local Planning Authority (LPA), designated the Neighbourhood Plan area for the Bletsoe Parish in July 2013 to enable Bletsoe Parish Council to prepare the Plan.
 Map A below shows the boundary of the Neighbourhood Plan Area. - 1.4 The purpose of the Plan is to shape development within the parish and provide guidance to any parties wishing to submit planning applications for development within Bletsoe.
-As a tool to assist the determination of planning applications, the Plan will form part of the Development Plan suite of documents which is currently made up of the following documents: - Local Plan 2030 - Saved Local Plan 2002 policies; - Saved Minerals and Waste Local Plan 2005 policies; - Saved Allocations and Designations Local Plan 2013 (ADLP) policies; - The Minerals and Waste Local Plan: Strategic Sites and Policies (2014); - 1.5 Throughout the process of producing the Plan, BNPSG has sought to involve the community as widely as possible through various methods of consultation, as explained in Section 4 of the Plan and set out in detail in the accompanying Consultation Statement.
-The different topics covered within the Issues and Options documents are reflective of the areas that are considered of most importance to Bletsoe and its residents and have helped form the policies within the BNP. - 1.6 Each section of the Plan covers a specific topic area and sets out the justification for the resulting policy and what it is seeking to achieve.
+As a tool to assist the determination of planning applications, the Plan will sit alongside the adopted Local Plan for BBC and will form part of the Development Plan suite of documents which is currently made up of the following documents: - Saved Local Plan 2002 policies; - Saved Minerals and Waste Local Plan 2005 policies; - The Core Strategy and Rural Issues Plan 2008 (CSRIP); - Bedford Town Centre Area Action Plan 2008; - The Allocations and Designations Local Plan 2013 (ADLP); - The Minerals and Waste Local Plan: Strategic Sites and Policies (2014); - Bedford Town Centre Area Action Plan (2008). - 1.5 BBC have commenced preparation of a new Local Plan, and some of the current adopted Development Plan documents will eventually be superseded by this once adoption has taken place.
+As a consequence of this, once the new Local Plan is

+- adopted the BNP will need to be reviewed in accordance with current legislation and guidelines to ensure it remains broadly in compliance with the Local Plan. - 1.6 Throughout the process of producing the Plan, BNPSG has sought to involve the community as widely as possible through various methods of consultation, as explained in Section 4 of the Plan and set out in detail in the accompanying Consultation Statement.
+The different topics covered within the Issues and Options documents are reflective of the areas that are considered of most importance to Bletsoe and its residents and have helped form the policies within the BNP. - 1.7 Each section of the Plan covers a specific topic area and sets out the justification for the resulting policy and what it is seeking to achieve.
 The policies themselves are presented in boxes for clarity.
-In order to understand the full context for any individual policy, it should be read in conjunction with the supporting text. - 1.7 The Plan is accompanied by a Policies Map, shown in Appendix A at the end of the document.
+In order to understand the full context for any individual policy, it should be read in conjunction with the supporting text. - 1.8 The Plan is accompanied by a Policies Map, shown in Appendix A at the end of the document.
 Other supporting documents of relevance include the Strategic Environmental Assessment and the Site Assessments Report.